Josko/aura-bot/README.md

 **Note**: the Xcode project file in `StormLib/` is *not* the one produced by `cmake`.
-Please keep this in mind in case you produce a new Xcode project with `cmake` — it might break `aura++.xcodeproj`.
+Please keep this in mind in case you generate a new StormLib Xcode project with `cmake` — it might break `aura++.xcodeproj`.

 Configuring
 -----------